Exceptional African safaris made simple

 Create your own Zambezi honeymoon webpage showing your itinerary and invite your wedding guests to contribute towards your holiday of a lifetime.
 Look at the Bazaruto Archipelago in Mozambique or or the Serengeti National Park combined with Zanzibar.

 Photographers!
-You can't find a better group or way to travel.
+You can't find a better group or way to travel for a photo safari

-Take your camera on the roads of Africa and focus on learning tips and techniques for shooting great photographs of wild life designed for amateur photographers of all levels.
-You'll be accompanied by seasoned wild-life photographers who are passionate about adventuring into the wilderness.
+Take your camera on the roads of Africa and focus on learning tips and techniques for shooting great photos of wild life designed for amateur photographers of all levels.
+You'll be accompanied by seasoned wildlife photographers who're passionate about adventuring into the wilderness.

-During your learning holiday, you'll stay in small safari camps with expert guides and fully catered accommodation.
-Trip maximum of 7 participants plus an expert.
+During your learning holiday, you'll stay in small safari camps with expert safari guides and fully catered accommodation.
+Trip maximum of 7 participants plus a photographic safari expert.

 Its just monkey business ...